VoliJS/NestedReact/examples/userslist/README.md

 But.
 Check out how much less magical NestedReact solution feels - compare the code.

-In fact, there's an incredible amount of magic involved, just to make you feel that there are no any magic at all :).
+In fact, there's an incredible amount of dirty magic involved, just to make you feel that there are no any magic at all :).

 That's NestedReact.
-Relax, and write in natural way.
-No tricks are required from you.
+Relax, and write in natural way, no tricks are required.
-We've done all of them behind your back.